-Class C and Class L shares will pay to the Distributor a distribution fee (the "Distribution Fee") that will accrue at an annual rate equal to 0.75% and 0.25%, respectively, of the Fund's average daily net assets attributable to Class C and Class L shares.
-The Distribution Fee is payable on a monthly basis.
-Class A and Class I shares are not subject to a Distribution Fee.
+Class M shares will pay to the Distributor a distribution fee (the "Distribution Fee") that will accrue at an annual rate equal to 0.75% of the Fund's average daily net assets attributable to Class M shares and is payable on a monthly basis.
 See "Plan of Distribution."